gnolang/gno/docs/concepts/realms.md

 in [Gnolang](./gno-language.md).
 The most important characteristics of realms are the following:

 * Realms are stateful
-* Realms can own assets ([coins](todo link concepts/coin))
+* Realms can own assets ([coins](./standard-library/coin.md))
 * Each realm is deployed under a unique package path, i.e. `gno.land/r/blog`, and also has a Gno address derived from it, i.e. `g1n2j0gdyv45aem9p0qsfk5d2gqjupv5z536na3d`
 * They are deployed with a package path beginning with `gno.land/r/`
-* Realms can import packages from `gno.land/p/demo/` to gain more functionality
+* Realms can import packages from `gno.land/p/` to gain more functionality
 * Realms can implement `Render(path string) string` to simplify dApp frontend development by allowing users to request markdown renderings from validators and full nodes without a transaction